NenadStoisavljevic/corpus-romanum/README.md

 #### Dependencies

+- `curl` - downloads the texts (required for adding texts to corpus)
+- `fzf` - Terminal fuzzy finder for searching the corpus.
 - `words` - William Whitaker's Words is a digital Latin-English dictionary with inflectional morphology support.
 This tool can be used to help in translations for any Latin student.
 Check out the repo [here](https://github.com/mk270/whitakers-words).

 ```